 - consistently shows no response to experiences that previously delighted them

-- excessive displays of anger when presented with certain situations or individuals
+- excessive displays of anger when encountering certain situations or people

-- displays excessive attention seeking or jealousy with parent or main caregiver
+- increased attention seeking or jealousy with parent/main caregiver

 - becomes easily frustrated

-- may have a tendency to be withdrawn and/or have difficulty entering into peer interactions
+- appears withdrawn and/or have difficulty entering into peer interactions

 - tends to be overly shy

 - displays sudden and marked decrease in appetite